January 2, 2019-February 28, 2019 tours will be given by appointment only.

 Please enter the brick building off the parking lot to meet your docent and purchase your ticket.
 There is also a small shop there, featuring local history books, post cards, and other items of interest.

 We suggest you phone ahead to (717) 233-3462 to make sure the Mansion is open.
-Occasionally a closure is necessary due to staff sick leave or weather conditions.
+Occasionally a closure is necessary due to staff sick leave, weather conditions, or seasonal maintenance.

 For more information, phone (717) 233-3462 or email email@example.com.